 The cross country flight plan includes certain landmarks that based on your calculated groundspeed, and heading adjusted for wind and magnetic variance, you should fly over at a calculated time.

 A couple of things that I took away from this experience are that 1) Forecasted winds aloft are different than actual winds aloft.
 2) Spotting landmarks from say, 9500 feet, is a lot more difficult that one would think.
 My instructor says that it takes some getting used to...
-For our first cross country flight, we did relatively well and while I was inclined to "check my work" against the Garmin, RC wouldn't buy it.
-We ultimately made it to our destination.
+For our first cross country flight, we did relatively well and while I was inclined to "check my work"

 Had a great omlette at the Sedona airport.
 So, how are we going to get home?
 I guess I never thought about that!
 RC knew that I hadn't planned the return trip and conceded to allowing me to use GPS to get home.
 The first cross country was a lot of fun; however, don't plan on a lot of sight seeing if your the one flying the plane...